Carbon dioxide the prime greenhouse gas which is a major issue in the

-Carbon Capture & Storage (CCS) has potential to take a stand for curbing the emission by consuming minimal resources.
+Carbon Capture & Storage (CCS) has potential to take a stand for curbing the emission by

 The process of Carbon Sequestration involves following steps: